cloudnativelabsinc/hello-world-container/dropwizard-example/README.md

 # Dropwizard Example Application

-How to start the Dropwizard Example Application application
+How to start the Dropwizard Example Application
 ---

 1. Run `mvn clean install` to build your application